khulnasoft-lab/design.khulnasoft.com/contents/components/dropdowns.md

 A header can be added to make the dropdown's purpose clear.
 For example, the header _Assign milestone_ can be added to make it clear that selecting an option will modify an issue's milestone instead of applying a filter.

-An example of a dropdown with a header.
+Todo: An example of a dropdown with a header.

 #### Section headers

 Section headers are used to categorize the options in a dropdown.
 A separator must always be included in between sections.

-An example of a dropdown with section headers.
+Todo: An example of a dropdown with section headers.

 #### Filter box

-If there are more than 20 elements in the list, it may be necessary to include a filter box.
+If there are more than 10 elements in the list, it may be necessary to include a filter box.

-An example of a dropdown with a filter box.
+Todo: An example of a dropdown with a filter box.

 #### Fixed rows

 A limited amount of rows that don't scroll can be fixed at the bottom of a dropdown.
 For example, the dropdown used to switch between issue boards has two fixed options at the bottom: _Create new board_ and _Delete board_.

-An example of a dropdown with fixed rows.
+Todo: An example of a dropdown with fixed rows.

 ## Demo